sdmeers/weatherstation/readme.md

 ## Installation

-The webserver is designed to run on Linux and has been developed using Python 3.11.3.
+The webserver is designed to run on a Raspberry Pi and has been developed using Python 3.11.3.

 ### Step 0: Config the Enviro Weather and specify the IP address for the HTTP Endpoint
 Setup the Enviro Weather as described [here](https://github.com/pimoroni/enviro/blob/main/documentation/getting-started.md) adding the IP address of the Raspberry Pi as the Custom HTTP Endpoint.
 Taking readings every 15 minutes is recommended.